Reagintaylor/Reagins-Web/README.md

 ## Credits
 - Special thank you to [Kelsey Perkins](https://github.com/kperkins97/) for helping me with the name of my site and with the beginning stages of mapping out the format of the site.
 - I received help from my tutor Dennis Pavyluk also.

+## License
+- GNU GENERAL PUBLIC LICENSE
+                       Version 3, 29 June 2007

+ Copyright (C) 2007 Free Software Foundation, Inc. <https://fsf.org/>
+ Everyone is permitted to copy and distribute verbatim copies of this license document, but changing it is not allowed.